keboola/developers-docs/cli/index.md

 ## Use Cases

-Keboola CLI can be used for example to:
+Keboola CLI can be used, for example, to:
 - Pull your entire project to a local directory in seconds.
-See [init](/cli/commands/sync/init/) and [pull](/cli/commands/sync/pull/) commands.
+See the [init](/cli/commands/sync/init/) and [pull](/cli/commands/sync/pull/) commands.
 - Bulk edit [component configurations](https://help.keboola.com/components) in your IDE.
 - Compare the local version with the current project state.
-See [diff](/cli/commands/sync/diff/) command.
+See the [diff](/cli/commands/sync/diff/) command.
-- Copy [configuration](https://help.keboola.com/components) as a directory in the project and between projects.
-See [persist](/cli/commands/local/persist/) command.
+- Copy a [configuration](https://help.keboola.com/components) as a directory in the project and between projects.
+See the [persist](/cli/commands/local/persist/) command.
 - Apply all changes back to the project in a moment.
-See [push](/cli/commands/sync/push/) command.
+See the [push](/cli/commands/sync/push/) command.
 - Manage project history in a git repository.
 - Automate the whole process in a CI/CD pipeline.
 See [GitHub Integration](/cli/github-integration/).